talkable/talkable-docs/source/standalone/standard.rst

    <h2>Using Current Location URL Parameters</h2>

-You are able to pass some parameters to Curebit directly from current URL.
+You are able to pass some parameters to Talkable directly from current URL.

-In this case Curebit integration code will automatically catch some of the current location parameters and pass them to Curebit:
+In this case Talkable integration code will automatically catch some of the current location parameters and pass them to Talkable:

 * email - will be passed as affiliate email
 * first_name - will be passed as affiliate first_name